 In the late 1800s, Morne Fortuné served as a garrison to defend the Castries Harbour, which was then a coaling station.
 In 1906 the British garrison left Morne Fortuné.

 Morne Battery (Apostles Battery)

-Situated above the eastern side of Morne Road at the exact official coordinates of Saint Lucia, 14N 61W, the official War Office name for the site is Morne Battery, but it better known as the Apostles Battery, believed to be a reference to the four 9-inch rifled muzzle-loading guns which could shoot nearly 6 miles!
+Situated above the eastern side of Morne Road, at the exact official coordinates of Saint Lucia – 14N 61W – is the Morne Battery.
+The official War Office name for the site is Morne Battery, but it is better known as the Apostles Battery, believed to be a reference to the four 9-inch rifled muzzle-loading guns which could shoot nearly 6 miles!
 These guns were installed in 1892 to protect Castries Harbour.
-When the site was abandoned in 1905, the guns were discarded over the abutments until 2015, when the Saint Lucia National Trust remounted the guns, with assistance from an Godfrey Weir, a British civil engineer seconded from People & Places to the National Trust
+When the site was abandoned in 1905, the guns were discarded over the abutments until 2015.
+In 2015, the Saint Lucia National Trust remounted the guns, with assistance from an Godfrey Weir, a British civil engineer seconded from People & Places to the National Trust.

 The Powder Magazine and Guard Cells

-The Powder Magazine was built with walls ?? thick, for the storing of gunpowder /ammunition.
-This building is often mistaken for a chapel due to the abutments (?
-Is that correct) that feature prominently in its architecture.
-These were to increase structural strength in case of the incendiary contents exploding by accident or under attack.
+The Powder Magazine was built with walls ?? thick, for the storing of gunpowder/ammunition.
+This building is often mistaken for a chapel due to the abutments that feature prominently in its architecture.
+These were used to increase structural strength in case of the incendiary contents exploding by accident or under attack.